Palestinian rockets explode off Tel Aviv coast, military says | Law-Order

 Palestinian rockets explode off Tel Aviv coast, military says

-Palestinian militants in Gaza fired two rockets toward the Mediterranean sea on Saturday, causing an explosion off the shore of Tel Aviv, Israel's military said.
+Palestinian militants in Gaza fired two rockets toward the Mediterranean Sea on Saturday, causing an explosion off the shore of Tel Aviv and drawing Israeli strikes, Israel's military said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)